LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/en/index.md

 # User manual

 Welcome to the User Manual of Raccoon for Friendica!
-This guide contains an explanation of the most important features of the app and intends to be an near-exhaustive guide to all what you can (and can't) do from the app.
+This guide contains an explanation of the most important features of the app and intends to be a near-exhaustive guide to all what you can (and can't) do from the app.

 ## Introduction

-**Friendica** is social platform and it has all the features you would expect from a piece of software of this category, you can:
+**Friendica** is social platform, and it has all the features you would expect from a piece of software of this category, you can:

 - see the timeline of posts created by other users;